Gilly7CE/Carpet-Addons-Not-Found/README.md

       "Optimize imports".
 Click "Run".
 The code will now be formatted to the project's rules.
     - Run the tests under the "Test" directory.
 Ensure they all pass.
     - Run "Minecraft Client" in release and/or debug mode.
 If Minecraft loads then you know the configuration is okay.
+    - Ensure any Mixin classes are declared `abstract`.

 If you have any issues doing any of these, please contact the following: